rodlukas/UP-admin/README.md

 Automated continuous code analysis was ensured among others by [LGTM](https://lgtm.com/) until November 2022 when it was replaced by its successor [GitHub CodeQL](https://codeql.github.com/).

+Similarly, other static code analysis tools have changed over time, and some have disappeared despite their contribution, or have evolved into larger tools, e.g. CodeBeat, DeepCode.

 ### PaaS